 Managing COPD flare-ups

-The signs of a flare-up are:
+Signs of a flare-up are:

-- your breathlessness gets worse
+- your breathlessness gets worse and this goes on for some time without getting better

 - you cough more